 PHOTOS OF SHOWS OUR CLASS SAW IN THEIR ORIGINAL LONDON PRODUCTIONS -------- TOP: Maggie Smith in LADY IN A VAN / Billie Piper in YERMA / Helen Mirren in ORPHEUS DESCENDING / Luke Treadaway in THE CURIOUS INCIDENT OF THE DOG IN THE NIGHT-TIME -------- BOTTOM: Mark Rylance in JERUSALEM / Benedict Cumberbatch in AFTER THE DANCE / Handspring Puppets in WAR HORSE / James Corden & Richard Griffiths in THE HISTORY BOYS

-NOW IN ITS 17th YEAR, this exciting two-week travel program to London examines influential British theater — a thrilling experience for anyone who loves theater.
+NOW IN ITS 18th YEAR, this exciting two-week travel program (one week in January 2020) to London examines influential British theater — a thrilling experience for anyone who loves theater.
 In the morning, learn about the history of Great Britain's important theater scene from World War II until the present, the golden age when audiences were introduced to some of the world’s most influential playwrights.
 In the evening, attend new productions in London's West End and the occasional off-West End and/or Fringe playhouses.
 We will see a minimum of nine productions.
 Over the years we have seen more than 150 shows, including many of the most electrifying productions and unforgettable performances by some the greatest actors of our time.
 Pictured above and below are just a few of the shows we have seen in their original productions.

 THEATER - The program fee includes all theater tickets and any other theater-related activities.